Mickey42302/JavaEditionDevTools/README.md

 For example, to place a structure that has been exported to an SNBT file named "cookies", the following command can be used:

 • /place template minecraft:minecraft/structure/cookies

-## F3 Key Binds

-This mod re-enables the developer F3 key binds.
-To see a list of them in game, you can use the F3 + F7 key bind I added.

-• F3 + F = Fog

-• F3 + U = Frustum, hold shift to kill

-• F3 + O = Frustum culling Octree

-• F3 + E = SectionPath

-• F3 + V = SectionVisibility

-• F3 + L = SmartCull

-• F3 + W = WireFrame

-## Debug Renderers

-To make the debug renderers user-friendly, I added a menu that can be opened using F3 + F6.
-To toggle a debug renderer, click on the respective button.

 ## Test Worlds